ambr0se6/personal-site/app/data/about.md

 - At 15, I moved high schools and became an I.T. assistant for my high school which is when I learned about linux, the terminal, and how to build a computer.
 I gravitated towards controlling the computer through the terminal versus the actual architecture of the system.
 I also finally discovered the only sport I excelled at, Ultimate Frisbee.
 I started my own team a month later.

-- At 16 & 17, the Robotics Team I was on [Windham_Windup](http://www.team3467.org/)competed at the National Championship level and I fell in love with Java programming throughout the entire experience of designing, creating, and competing with our robots (named Skip-5 and Wingman)
+- At 16 & 17, the Robotics Team I was on [Windham Windup](http://www.team3467.org/) competed at the National Championship level and I fell in love with Java programming throughout the entire experience of designing, creating, and competing with our robots (named Skip-5 and Wingman)

 - At 18, I figured out the importance of networking and began attending technical conferences in Montreal as well as introducing myself to as many people as I could meet.
 I created my first personal website, web-scraper and I met my 2 best friends.
 Also, my passion for cooking exploded like a california wildfire.

 - At 21, both academically and socially I had the best year of my life.
 I took super interesting courses in Machine Learning and Software Engineering Design.
 I was living in a 6 person loft with 5 other incredible human beings who I lucky to have within my inner circle today.
 I also became the McGill Ultimate Frisbee President, which was a blast!

-- At 22, I graduated from [McGill_University](https://www.mcgill.ca) and then worked for McGill as a contractor until I got hired by [X2O_Media](https://www.x2omedia.com/).
+- At 22, I graduated from [McGill University](https://www.mcgill.ca) and then worked for McGill as a contractor until I got hired by [X2O Media](https://www.x2omedia.com/).
 I currently live with an amazing roommate (weirdly we share a birthday (he's older by 4 hours)), in an amazing apartment, in the lively city of Montreal.

 You can ask me in person for other stories that I'm afraid to share with the internet.
 <br><br>